OpenTTD/website/_posts/2021-05-01-monthly-dev-post.md

 The downside here is that it means we also have to pay for the traffic.
 So we have to estimate and test out how likely it is the above methods won't work; hence the "not 100% sure" part.

+While we are working on this part of the code, we are improving many other things (mostly as we have to).
+But mostly, we are finally redoing the in-game Network GUI.
+It should be a lot more user friendly when we are done with it.
+Mostly, it will mean you don't have to go to the console that much, to do simple stuff like removing a company or changing your nickname.

+As cherry-on-top, we want changing from private-game to friends-only-game to be fully transparent.
+That is to say: you say you want to change the visibility of the game, we reload the game in such way that for you nothing changed, but your friend can now join.
+Currently multiplayer is not designed with that in mind, but I am confident we will figure it out.

 So what does that mean for you?
 Well .. no fuzz network games.
 You or your friend starts a game in "Friends-only" setup.
 The other person enters the invite code.
 And magic, you are joined together.

-Finally, while we are working on this part of the code, we are improving many other things (mostly as we have to).
-But mostly, we are finally redoing the in-game Network GUI.
-It should be a lot more user friendly when we are done with it.
-Mostly, it will mean you don't have to go to the console that much, to do simple stuff like removing a company or changing your nickname.
+Hopefully the end result is a very smooth multiplayer experience for you as user.
+As after all, a game is better enjoyed with friends!

 ### Rich Presence / Steam integration